Easy Puff Pastry Bites. Party pastry sandwiches layered with YOUR favourite fillings. Optional gluten free; dairy free; vegan.

 - Place the cut pastry shapes on the prepared baking sheets and chill for half an hour.

-- Prepare the egg-wash by lightly beating an egg with a little milk using a fork.
-Brush the tops of half of the pastry shapes with egg-wash (it is important to count them first).
-Sprinkle a third of the egg-washed shapes with a little grated cheese, a third with paprika and a third with sesame seeds.
+- While the egg wash is still wet, sprinkle a third of the pastry shapes with a little grated cheese, a third with paprika and a third with sesame seeds.